JahnaviSanjana/TMF/README.md

-Displaying only the filtered countries while giving the input using events.
+Task 1: Displaying only the filtered countries while giving input by using events